- Peter Thiel is an entrepreneur born in Germany in 1967. He moved to the United States in 1968.

 Peter Thiel: Net Worth, Marriage and Personal Life

-Thiel’s net worth is estimated $3.4 billion in late 2021.
+Thiel’s net worth is estimated $4.3 billion as of May 2023.
 Held mostly in startup investments and shares in companies, it fluctuates with the stock market and many other factors.

 According to ProPublica, Thiel contributed $2,000, the annual limit, to the account in 1999.
 He used $1,700 of that money to invest in 1.7 million shares of PayPal back when each share cost $0.001.
 Thanks to PayPal’s massive international growth explosion, Thiel will now have around $5 billion of tax-free revenue to play with after he reaches legal retirement age in early 2027.